Welcome to Stripe.

 9. Security Interests, Collection, and Set-Off Rights

 a.
-Security Interests: You grant us a lien and security interest in all funds processed and deposited into all Payout Accounts or any other bank account associated with your Stripe Account, and in any funds processed using the Payment Services.
-This means that if you have not paid funds that you owe to us, your Customers, or to any of our affiliates, we have a right superior to the rights of any of your other creditors to seize or withhold funds owed to you for Transactions that we process through the Services, and to debit or withdraw funds from any bank account associated with your Stripe Account.
+Security Interests: You grant us a lien and security interest in all funds for Transactions that we process for you, including funds that we deposit into your Payout Accounts, as well as funds held in any other bank accounts to which such Transaction funds are deposited or transferred.
+This means that if you have not paid funds that you owe to us, your Customers, or to any of our affiliates, we have a right superior to the rights of any of your other creditors to seize or withhold funds owed to you for Transactions that we process through the Services, and to debit or withdraw funds from any bank account associated with your Stripe Account (including your Payout Accounts).
 Upon our request, you will execute and deliver any documents and pay any associated fees we consider necessary to create, perfect, and maintain a security interest in such funds.

 In certain circumstances, we may require a personal, parent or other guarantee (a “Guarantee”) from a user’s principal, owner, or other guarantor.
 A Guarantee consists of a legally binding promise by an individual or an entity to pay any amounts the user owes in the event that the user is unable to pay.
 If we require you to provide us with a Guarantee, we will specifically inform you of the amount of, and the reasons for the Guarantee.
 If you are unable to provide such a Guarantee when required, you will not be permitted to use the Services.